schylerwagner/SaaS-Analytics-Engineering/docs/06_staging_layer.md

 ### Notes

-The grain of the source table was preserved while applying lightweight standardization and a single derived attribute for downstream analytical use.
+The grain of the source table was preserved while applying lightweight standardization.

+An `account_tenure_years` attribute was initially considered during staging development but was removed during code review because it depended on `CURRENT_DATE` and represented dynamic analytical logic rather than source standardization.

+Tenure can instead be calculated downstream when analytically required.

+---

 ## staging.subscriptions